johnkerl/miller/docs6/docs/two-pass-algorithms.md

 makes Miller particularly suitable for single-pass algorithms, allowing many of its verbs to process files that are (much) larger than the amount of RAM present in your system.
-(Of course, Miller verbs such as `sort`, `tac`, etc. all must ingest and retain all input records before emitting any output records.)
-You can also use out-of-stream variables to perform multi-pass computations, at the price of retaining all input records in memory.
+(Of course, Miller verbs such as `sort`, `tac`, etc. all must ingest and retain all input records before emitting any output records -- see the [page on streaming processing and memory usage](streaming-and-memory.md).)
+You can also use [out-of-stream variables](reference-dsl-variables.md#out-of-stream-variables) to perform multi-pass computations, at the price of retaining all input records in memory.

 One of Miller's strengths is its compact notation: for example, given input of the form